 Huckleberries are so common in Montana that their popularity has earned them a cult following.
 Several communities in Montana celebrate festivals solely dedicated to huckleberries.
 In fact, Huckleberry is the state fruit of Idaho.

 Both of them belong to the same family, which gives them quite similar characteristics.
-Huckleberries are 5-10 mm in diameter and uncannily resemble dark blueberries, which makes us wonder how foragers can even differentiate them.
+Huckleberries are 5-10 mm in diameter and uncannily resemble dark blueberries, which makes us wonder how foragers can even differentiate between them.

-What is the difference between Huckleberries and Blueberries?
+What’s the difference between Huckleberries and Blueberries?

 Both western huckleberries and blueberries have five chambers in their ovaries, but blueberries sprout berries in clusters, whereas huckleberries produce single berries, where the leaves join the stem, such that the fruit is borne on new shoots.
 On the other side, literally, eastern blueberries, similar to blueberries, bear fruits in clusters.
 However, these have ten chambers instead of five, which makes for large, crunchy, seedy berries.
-Also, a single huckleberry plant yields less than a blueberry plant, but the former’s fruit has intense flavor-rich chemicals, making it more flavorful.
+Also, a single huckleberry plant yields less than a blueberry plant, but the former’s fruit has intense and flavor-rich chemicals, making it more preferable to some.

 Other than enjoying fame in the kitchen, huckleberries have crept into literature as well.
 Their small size is conveniently cited as a metaphor for insignificance.
 Some scholars believe this is what inspired Mark Twain to name his character “Huckleberry”, an extremely poor boy who perches on the lowest branches of the social hierarchy in Huckleberry Finn.
 These berries are also compared to persimmons, a larger fruit, to illustrate ineptitude.
-The phrase “a huckleberry over my persimmon” implies an activity beyond one’s abilities.
+The phrase “a huckleberry over my persimmon” implies an activity beyond one’s abilities!